 Sometimes reflected light is very bright and not fully filtered by emulsion layers.
-This allows it to reflect back and penetrate not only into the ‘red’ layer, but also into the ‘green’ layer too.
-In this case, the scattered light colour shifts to the yellow spectrum, and the Halation effect becomes orange.
+This allows to reflect back and penetrate not only into the ‘red’ layer, but also into the ‘green’ layer too.
+In this case, the scattered light color shifts to the yellow spectrum, and the Halation effect gets an orange tint.

-You may notice that in different movie scenes shot on the same film, Halation tint may be different.
-Actually the effect is the same on film, but at the editing stage white balance for different scenes may be significantly adjusted, producing different hues.
+You may notice that in the different movie scenes shot on the same film, Halation tint may be different.
+Actually, the effect is the same on film, but at the editing stage white balance for different scenes may be significantly adjusted, producing different hues.

 There is an anti-halation layer in all contemporary color negative films that eliminates and softens visible halos.
 In photographic and movie films this technology is implemented slightly differently.

-Why movie films are so special about this layer?
-There is no black painted or anodised film plate on movie cameras – this allows film travelling freely.
-So the light passes through the film and scatters inside the camera.
+Unlike in photo cameras, there is no black painted or anodized film plate on movie cameras – this allows film to travel freely.
+So, the light passes through the film and scatters inside the camera.
 The only way to stop the light from reflecting back and exposing the film is to apply the opaque anti-halation layer on the film base.
 On movie films this layer is made of black carbon particles.
 Removal of this layer is a special stage of film processing.

 The anti-halation layer is not absolutely black.
-So it still reflects light, albeit much less than the inner parts of the camera.
+So, it still reflects the light, although much less than the inner parts of the camera.
 At the same time, the reflection occurs at close distances, which reduces the scattering radius and the size of visible effect.

-Thus Halation is small but clearly visible.
-Sometimes it’s more obvious, sometimes almost indistinguishable but still noticeable.
-This depends on various factors, primarily the brightness and the light source type, as well as the exposure level and the degree of contrast on the boundaries where halo appears.
+Hence, usually we observe the halation effect to a smaller extent, sometimes a little more clearly, sometimes – almost at the level of sensations.
+This depends on various factors, primarily the brightness and the light source type, as well as the exposure level and the degree of contrast on the boundaries where the halos appear.